To add content, ask questions.

 - Airport, Train

-Airport and train vocabulary in German, covering essential words and phrases for navigating terminals, boardings, and ticketing.
+Airport and train vocabulary in German for travel.
+Includes common words and phrases for navigating airports and train stations.

 - Health & Body